JWST Data File Naming Conventions

 tools or package parameters.

 JWST science data files are exposure-based during their first stages of processing, meaning they contain only the values from a single exposure for a single detector.
 Exposure-based file names are constructed using information from the observation in the corresponding APT files, according to the stage 0–2 naming schemes.
-Stage 2 files are processed and combined with other exposures during stage 3 processing of the JWST Science Calibration Pipeline, where products become source-based.
-These are also known as associations, and their naming convention includes information such as target and source ID, instrument, and optical element according to the stage 3 naming schemes.
+Stage 2 files are processed and combined with other stage 2 exposures or during stage 3 processing of the JWST Science Calibration Pipeline.
+These are known as associations.
+The stage 2 associated data keep the exposure-based naming convention while stage 3 association can be target or source based and their naming convention includes information such as target and source ID, instrument, and optical element according to the stage 3 naming schemes.

 Each stage of processing creates corresponding intermediate and final data products depending on the type of data being calibrated, and the level of processing.
 The type of products are identified by the suffix of the file.
 The data product table contains the full list of all exposure-based and source-based product types for each stage of processing, including active links to more detailed descriptions of each kind of data product in the input and output columns.